 Attorneys should always read whatever they have written in their legal brief.
 Cross-verify the documents or answers provided by the client to make sure that you have briefed the case properly.

 Proofread everything two or three times and edit it accordingly to avoid errors.
 In simple terms, your brief should be accurate and error-free.

 9. Utilize the citations as per the requirement:

 Don’t overuse the citations or add them at the beginning of the sentence.
 Citations should be used at the end of the sentence as it helps judges and attorneys to check the assertion because of citations.
 Many law professionals don’t use the citations properly and thus face reputational damage in court.

 10. Always conclude the sentence using an emphasis point:

-Keep in mind that the primary emphatic position in a sentence or clause is always in the end, so don’t forget to add the point there.
+Keep in mind that the primary emphatic position in a sentence or clause is always at the end, so don’t forget to add the point there.
 Many lawyers misuse the place of emphasis by concluding the sentence with a date, party name, case name, or qualifying phrases unknowingly.

-You don’t have to be one of them, thus make sure to understand the sentence’s point and see whether it requires such emphasis or not.
-For example, in the sentence, “The person tested too small a sample from the floor” – You can put the point of emphasis towards the end like “The sample that the person tested from the floor is too small”.
+You don’t have to be one of them; thus, make sure to understand the sentence’s point and see whether it requires such emphasis or not.
+For example, in the sentence, “The person tested too small a sample from the floor,” – You can put the point of emphasis towards the end like “The sample that the person tested from the floor is too small.”

 The tips mentioned above are some of the expert tips that will help you file a persuasive legal brief and drive growth for your career as an attorney.